khoitnm/language-note/language-note-server/README.md

 ### 2. Bean Validator

+## V. Process
+### TDD
+<a href="http://www.drdobbs.com/tdd-is-about-design-not-testing/229218691">TDD is about design (80%), not about testing (20%).</a>
+However, I don't using TDD in this project because the requirement could be changed so much that the design would be unstable no matter how good it is.
+Actually, this is actually the third project about Learning Language.
+I have abandoned two more projects because my ideas changed so much.

-## V. References
+## VI.
+References
 Some good resource related to language: http://blog.mashape.com/list-of-25-natural-language-processing-apis/

-## Glossary
+## Naming Convention
-- construct:
+- constructXXX:
-- create: construct and saved into DB
+- createXXX: construct and saved into DB
-- initiate: starting a service, including constructing some objects and creating other objects.
+- initiateXXX: starting a service, including constructing some objects and creating other objects.

 - compositions: the entities which form the parent entity.
 The compositions cannot exist without the parent.
 E.g. Expression is composed of SenseGroups, Senses, Examples.
 - relations / related entities: the entities which are related to another entity.
 E.g. Topic is related to Categories, Expressions, SenseGroups, Senses, Examples, Questions, AnswerResult